The Invasion (professional wrestling): Perceived weakness of The Alliance

 Throughout the storyline, many inter-promotional matches had WWF wrestlers winning over WCW and ECW wrestlers, usually cleanly.
 In contrast, most of The Alliance's wins were controversial due to interference or disqualification.
 For example, it took Tazz assisting Raven at the Invasion pay-per-view to beat WWF undercarder William Regal.
 The Rock, however, beat WCW Champion Booker T cleanly at SummerSlam, despite Shane McMahon's assistance to Booker T. It has been speculated that the reason for The Alliance appearing weak was because WWF's real-world owner Vince McMahon wanted the WWF to look strong while fighting The Alliance, as he worked very hard to put down his competition, especially WCW.

+WCW Wrestler Kevin Nash said WCW wrestlers "weren't allowed to get over," and added that WWF "bastardized and beat everybody who came over [to the WWF]."
 SLAM!
 Wrestling alleged that The Alliance members were purposely made to look poorly in comparison to the WWF wrestlers: Portrayed as disorganized and inferior grapplers, the ECW-WCW Team had more than its fair share of mistimed moves which hurt their own team members while the "WWF squad" of course wrestled like a well-oiled machine.
 The weakening of the ECW-WCW dubbed superstars didn't stop there either.
 The WWF faction battered their enemy tag partners off the ring apron over and over again making them appear weak and more times than not, the ECW-WCW grapplers gained an advantage only by double-teaming or employing underhanded tactics.
 The message sent was loud and clear.
 The "best" of ECW-WCW is not good enough to hang with the WWF.